 Oncor CenterPoint Energy Nueces

-AEP TNMP
+AEP TNMP LP&L

 Please accept this letter as a formal request and authorization for the above referenced TDSP to release energy usage data, including kWh, kVA or kW, and interval data (if applicable) at the following location(s) to <<(NAME OF Competitive Retailer (CR)/representative)>>.
 This information request shall be limited to no more than the most recent 12-month period of service.
 If the Electric Service Identifiers (ESI ID(s)) are metered using an Interval Data Recorder (IDR), please indicate whether summary level and/or interval data is required.